hansori01/scheduler/README.md

 # Interview Scheduler

-Scheduler is a  SPA React application that allows users to book, edit and cancel interviews.
-This project was an introduction to React and Test Driven Development during my time at Lighthouse Lab's Full Stack program.
-Working with built in hooks and custom hooks was one of the highlights of this learning experience.
+Interview Scheduler is a SPA React application that allows users to book, edit and cancel interviews.
+This project focuses on React and Test Driven Development completed during my time at Lighthouse Lab's Full Stack program.
+Working with built in hooks, custom hooks and TDD were some of the highlights in this learning experience.

 ## Project Stack